 Wear thin but warm socks

 One of the major causes of cold or numb feet is actually wearing too much sock.
-Thick or doubled up socks can cause the shoe to become too tight, cutting off blood supply – instead, go for a good quality pair of cycling specific winter socks before you go investing in winter booties…
+Thick or doubled up socks can cause the shoe to become too tight, cutting off blood supply - instead, go for a good quality pair of cycling specific winter socks before you go investing in the best winter cycling shoes...

 Overshoes and toe covers